 I’ve been there, too.
 And it’s really hard.
 My husband and I went to the same university, where my father and brothers also attended.
 We took our kids to football games, bought them college sweatshirts, rooted with them as “our team.”
-It was the fondest wish of my heart that at least one of our kids would continue the family tradition and go there.
+It was the fondest wish of my heart that at least one of our kids would continue the family tradition and go to my alma mater.

-The realization that our first son wouldn’t get in dawned on me slowly at first as a sick, anxious feeling in the pit of my stomach after I saw his sophomore year GPA, and then all at once at the first college meeting junior year in high school.
-We saw the hard cold admission facts up there on the auditorium projector: our son very clearly didn’t have the grades to get in.
+The realization that our first son wouldn’t get in dawned on me slowly at first as a sick, anxious feeling in the pit of my stomach after I saw his sophomore year GPA.
+And then it hit me all at once at the first college meeting junior year in high school.
+We saw the hard cold admission facts up there on the auditorium projector.
+Our son very clearly didn’t have the grades to get in.
 I think he knew it before we did, and I’m guessing that he also knew that I was disappointed in him.

 It affected our relationship.
 I was sad, embarrassed, and angry that he didn’t have the grades he needed to make my dream come true, and he was depressed and miserable.
 It wasn’t fair of me to make him feel like a failure, but I’m sure I did.

 Thankfully, my husband’s more practical attitude prevailed.
 We swung into college tour mode.
 We developed a spread sheet of schools with our son’s criteria: engineering schools, no more than four hours from home, either in or close to a big city.
 And then we started touring different college campuses.

 And something amazing happened.
 We started focusing on what was important to him, instead of to me.
 After I let my cherished plans for my dream college fall away, I was able (1) to realize wow, there are actually some pretty great schools out there besides the one I went to, and (2) to get excited about all the opportunities and potential futures that were out there for our son.